pupak250194/Physical-Methods-of-Biology---Enzyme-Reactions/README.md

 * `SimulationFunctionsOnly.py file`: file containing the functions required to run the simulation.
 * `Stochastic chemical kinetics`: repository containing all files required to perform stochastic simulations.

 Note that for the deterministic case the system is solved directly by running the GUI for the selected reaction, whereas for the stochastic case specific C++ libraries are required and need to be integrated into the GUI file.
-See the **Stochastic chemical kinetics** for further detail.
+See the **Stochastic chemical kinetics** section for further detail.

 ## Dependencies